pfilaretov/aliens-go-home-part-3/README.md

 # Aliens Go Home!

+This project is based on [Developing Games with React, Redux, and SVG - Part 3](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-3/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>